Our dedication to Racial Equality and Social Justice (RESJ) spans decades. Learn more about our RESJ Initiative

 Program Description

-The Perrone-Sizer Institute (PSi) for Creative Leadership is a graduate certificate program that prepares emerging leaders to continuously apply a creative, adaptive approach to challenges and engage in meaningful collaboration with other leaders and organizations to help students and families flourish.
-By developing leaders from the perspectives of Educator, Artist, and Community leaders, PSi builds the skills, capacity and confidence to lead innovative, democratic, urban schools that prioritize student agency, family engagement, and community partnership, championing access, equity, and diversity.
+The Perrone-Sizer Institute (PSi) for Creative Leadership is a post-baccalaureate certificate program that prepares emerging leaders to continuously apply a creative, adaptive approach to challenges and engage in meaningful collaboration with other leaders and organizations to help students and families flourish.
+By developing leaders from the perspectives of Educator, Artist, and Community leaders, PSi builds the skills, capacity, and confidence to lead innovative, democratic, urban schools that prioritize student agency, family engagement, and community partnership, championing access, equity, and diversity.

-This certificate is offered through a partnership between Cambridge College and the Perrone-Sizer Institute and is taught by Cambridge College faculty who are scholar practitioners.
+This certificate is offered through a partnership between Cambridge College and the Perrone-Sizer Institute and is taught by Cambridge College faculty who are scholar-practitioners.
 In addition to working in their field, lead faculty serve as program coordinators and help guide curriculum for the program.

 This certificate is comprised of in-seat and hybrid courses.